What I Got

 She said, “Yes!
 How did you know!?”

 For whatever reason, I just knew.
 Both songs have a more upbeat feel and were my first exposure to a blended hip-hop/reggae/rock vibe – which I loved.
-When she posed the question, all that flashed through my brain, and I knew what she meant.
+When she posed the question, all of that flashed through my brain, and I knew what she meant.
 I couldn’t have agreed more with Angel then; over 25 years later, I’m still not sick of it.
 What has changed is that I would have described Bradley Nowell as an “older dude,” and now his photos look like he’s just a kid.

 What I Got and Sublime have not only stood the test of time.
 They have sparked a movement out of Southern California directly responsible for an entire genre of music (affectionately known as “White Boy Reggae”), a taste of which can be garnered from this list of relatively well-known bands (e.g., Pepper, Dirty Heads, Slightly Stoopid, Rebelution, Cisco Adler, Iration, etc.); my guess is that all of the bands included, except for 311, would cite Sublime as a major influence on not only their style of music, but also why they even started playing music in the first place.